sbonilla2808/Primer-Proyecto/2-Python Introducción/solution.md

 1- What are 4 data types present in python?

-   INT
+   "INT"
-   BOOL
+   "BOOL"
-   STR
+   "STR"
-   FLOAT
+   "FLOAT"

 2- What function is used to know the data type of a variable?

-   TYPE ()
+   "TYPE" ()

 3-What is the difference between / and //?

-   use a / is for division to return decimal numbers
+   use a "/" is for division to return decimal numbers

-   using two // in a division serves so that the answer of the division is in    whole numbers
+   using two "//" in a division serves so that the answer of the division is in    whole numbers

 4- What does the function pow(a, b) do?